 6010 arc welding rods are most commonly used for welding root passes in pipe and even for the fill passes on pipelines

 6011 arc welding rods are the kissing cousin of 6010 and are designed to be used on AC

 6013 arc welding rods are the farmers welding rod and the welding rod most people use first when learning to weld

 7018 stick welding electrode is used for pipe welding and structural steel welding and a all kinds of repair welding.

 7024 stick rod is used to lay down a heap of weld fast...a really hot and big puddle to get things done quick if its flat or horizontal...and run sweet on AC

 First of all , lets get some terminology straight.
 In welding, there are lots of different names for the same thing…you know like, heliarc, vs TIG, vs, Tungsten Inert Gas, vs Gas Tungsten Arc Welding…but it’s all the same thing.

 It’s the same with stick welding.

-I call it stick welding, but a lot of people just call it arc welding.
-And sticklers for correctness, ( btw , if you are one of those sticklers, keep it to yourself.
-Most of this crowd doesn’t care)
+I call it stick welding, but a lot of people just call it arc welding. and some call it rod welding.

 No matter what you call it, stick welding is a basic old school welding process that has stood the test of time.
 Its down and dirty…and I like it.